SamJay0/Mictec-Java-Classes/README.md

 # Mictec-Java-Classes
-resources and exercises being used teaching java
+resources and exercises being used in teaching java